 The benefits of the FHA program are boundless.
-You can ask the seller to pay up to 6% of your closing costs and you can assume a current FHA loan from a current FHA mortgage holder if you qualify based on terms of their current mortgage.
+You can ask the seller to pay up to 6% of your closing costs and you can assume a current FHA loan from a current FHA mortgage holder if you qualify based on the terms of their current mortgage.
 You can purchase a multi-unit property with 3.5% down and use the rental income from the other units to help offset the mortgage payment.
 The mortgage insurance you pay monthly goes down over time meaning your payment drops over time.

 It’s important to understand that FHA does not loan directly to the public.
 They require approved lenders to lend money and FHA then will insure the mortgage.
 This means that FHA will cover the loan if it defaults.
 FHA’s insurance that they would not be responsible to cover the entire cost of the loan if it defaults is what eases lenders into issuing loans.
-They do this by charging an Upfront Mortgage Insurance and a monthly Mortgage Insurance.
+They do this by charging Upfront Mortgage Insurance and monthly Mortgage Insurance.